Animals Seen In and Around the Zeiger Homestead

 mama moose

-We have a family of minks living under our rhubarb patch.
+We've had mink living in the yard.
 We only got a good photo in late March 2007, when the female curled up like a kitten in a plastic burlap sack underneath the front corner of the cabin.
 She sat there patiently while we took flash photos of her.
-We worried she may have been sick, but she hopped up to go fishing for a while, then came back.
+We worried she might be sick, but she hopped up to go fishing for a while, then came back.

 mink

-Later in the spring, this mink and her mate (we call her the dark chocolate mink, the male is the milk chocolate mink, as their fur color correspond to the chocolates' color) settled in under the rhubarb patch, and we assumed they were raising a family.
+Later in the spring, this mink and her mate settled into a den under the rhubarb patch, and we assumed they were raising a family.
 Sometimes when we saw the female, she seemed to be carrying little minks by the scruff of the neck.
 We saw them in the rhubarb, but also going in and out under the house.
-In July, we confirmed that they were raising young when we discovered two baby minks wrestling under the cabin!
+That July, we confirmed that they were raising young when we discovered two baby minks wrestling under the cabin!

 Here's some film of them in action